Resurrection is Happening

 We need to do this with others, to normalize our sensitivity, which has been socially and culturally ridiculed.

-All men know they’re sensitive.
-Acknowledging our deep sensitivities with kindness will humble us into our integrity and the truth of tender selves.
+We know as men that we’re sensitive.
+Acknowledging our deep sensitivities with kindness will humble us into our integrity and the truth of our tender selves.

 Not Enough